 In the week preceding the final, The Plate Football Finals took place for the first-round losers, also at Wembley Stadium Powerleague, involving 108 footballers from 10 schools.

 The Plate competitors enjoyed 45 games across the two age divisions with 194 goals scored.
 Waltham Forest were comprehensive winners with victories in both age group categories.
 From second place to sixth, the competition was very close with Hammersmith and Fulham taking the silver medal.

-Including the qualifying rounds, Plate and Champions Finals and additional coaching for those teams not yet confident enough to join in the main competition, the programme comprised 653 players (450 unique) from 38 schools across the capital.
+Including the qualifying rounds, Plate and Champions Finals and additional coaching for those teams not yet confident enough to join in the main competition, the programme comprised 653 players from 38 schools across the capital.